braintree/browser-switch-android/v2_MIGRATION.md

-# Browser Switch Android v2 (Beta) Migration Guide
+# Android Browser Switch v2 (Beta) Migration Guide

 See the [CHANGELOG](/CHANGELOG.md) for a complete list of changes.
-This migration guide outlines the basics for updating your client integration from v1 to v2.
+This migration guide outlines the basics for updating your browser switch integration from v1 to v2.

-_Documentation for v5 will be published to https://developers.braintreepayments.com once it is available for general release._
+_Documentation for v2 will be published to https://developers.braintreepayments.com once it is available for general release._

 ## Setup